-Anna E Weiser is a Swedish composer / sound choreographer, vocalist, writer, and about to be a trained Somatic Movement Educator.
+Anna E Weiser is a Swedish composer / sound choreographer, vocalist, writer, and a Somatic Movement Educator.
 Her artistic focus is spatial sensibility and listening.
 Listening is central to her practice, she works from a somatic perspective, in a transdisciplinary sounding art context.

-She has studied composition and free art at The Gotland School of Music Composition, and holds a Master’s degree in Music – Intermedia – from KMH, The Royal College of Music, in Stockholm, 2010-12, a program in collaboration with the University College of Arts, Craft and Design, and the KTH, Royal Institute of Technology.
+She has studied Music Composition and Free Art at The Gotland School of Music Composition, and holds a Master’s degree in Music – Intermedia – from KMH, The Royal College of Music, in Stockholm, 2010-12, a program in collaboration with the University College of Arts, Craft and Design, and the KTH, Royal Institute of Technology.